HMB-Entertainment/NZT/README.md

 4 - If the element satisfies neither of these three conditions, then there exists no relationship.

-- 'a' -> no relationship -> low A
+- 'a' -> no relationship -> low A // BLACK
-- 's' -> x axis -> B
+- 's' -> x axis -> B // RED
-- 'd' -> y axix -> C
+- 'd' -> y axix -> C // GREEN
-- 'f' -> z axis -> D
+- 'f' -> z axis -> D // BLUE
-- 'j' -> xy plane -> E
+- 'j' -> xy plane -> E // YELLOW
-- 'k' -> zx plane -> F
+- 'k' -> zx plane -> F // CYAN
-- 'l' -> zy plane -> G
+- 'l' -> zy plane -> G // MAGENTA
-- ';' -> xyz -> same element -> high A
+- ';' -> xyz -> same element -> high A // WHITE

 If this terse explanation causes your eyes to glaze over, DON'T PANIC.
-An intuitive visual explanation with tons of pictures will soon follow, along with a screencast.
+A visual explanation using rules of RGB additive synthesis illustrates the relationship between elments.

+Look and find enlightenment:

 ## Technical Features